13 FAQs About Entering Car Shows

 What is a classic car?

-As noted above, every car show will have its own rules that dictate which cars are classic and which are antique, but in general vehicles produced between 1925 and 1948 are considered classic – and these vehicles have to be in good running condition.
+Every car show will have its own rules that dictate which cars are classic and which are antique, but in general, vehicles produced between 1925 and 1948 are considered classic and these vehicles have to be in good running condition.
 In some shows, cars with a lot of modern modifications won’t qualify as classic, but at other shows, replicas, reproductions, kit cars, racers, and heavily modified cars will still fall under the classic car umbrella.

 What is an antique car?

 Generally, a vehicle is labeled antique when it is more than 25 years old and has been restored to its original specs.
-Antique cars won’t have any modifications whatsoever and will be in full running order.
+Antique cars won’t have any modifications whatsoever and will be fully operational.
 More often than not the difference between a classic car and an antique car matters more when you’re insuring a vehicle than when you’re entering shows, but you should read each show’s rules carefully when you’re entering a vehicle.

 How do I enter my vehicle in a car show?